Sunil-Pradhan/agile-software-development/README.md

 **📦 Example:** For an e-commerce site, the Product Owner might decide the team should build “One-Click Checkout” before “Dark Mode.”

+**👨‍🏫 Scrum Master**

+- Ensures the team follows Scrum practices.
+- Removes obstacles and supports the team.

+**🚧 Example:** If developers are blocked due to unclear requirements, the Scrum Master helps resolve it.

+**🧑‍💻 Development Team**

+- Builds the product.
+- Works together to complete tasks during the sprint.

+**👨‍💻 Example:** Developers, testers, and designers building the “Wishlist” feature in 2 weeks.